Where Does Cardiopulmonary Imaging Begin?

 A second major difference is the thoracic spine radiograph is made as an AP projection, thus details of the spine are easily seen because the vertebrae are closest to the image receptor.
 The chest radiograph is made as a posteroanterior (PA) projection (see Fig. 1-16).
 The sternum (now closest to the image receptor) and spine are superimposed and difficult to separate.

 A typical chest radiograph will show six anterior ribs and ten posterior ribs.
 How is it possible to tell them apart?
 The crosshatched image produced by the rib cage is very confusing for any beginner to decipher.
 Start by focusing on the posterior ribs.
-The posterior ribs are easiest to identify for two reasons: (1) they are furthest from the image receptor and so are magnified the largest and (2) they can be traced ...
+The posterior ribs are easiest to identify for two reasons: (1) they are furthest from the image receptor and so are magnified the largest and (2) ...